Azure/azure-quickstart-templates/ubuntu-apache-test-page/README.md

 To deploy a static test page:

-#.
-Enter admin credentials for the new Web server.
+1. Enter admin credentials for the new Web server.
-#.
-Enter DNS name for the new Web server.
+2. Enter DNS name for the new Web server.
-#.
-Enter page name, title and static HTML body markup.
+3. Enter page name, title and static HTML body markup.
-#.
-Select resource group and location for it.
+4. Select resource group and location for it.
-#.
-Deploy the template.
+5. Deploy the template.

 ## PHP Test Page

 To deploy a PHP test page:

-#.
-Enter admin credentials for the new Web server.
+1. Enter admin credentials for the new Web server.
-#.
-Enter DNS name for the new Web server.
+2. Enter DNS name for the new Web server.
-#.
-Enter page name, title and PHP body markup.
+3. Enter page name, title and PHP body markup.
-#.
-Set INSTALLPHP to "true".
+4. Set INSTALLPHP to "true".
-#.
-Select resource group and location for it.
+5. Select resource group and location for it.
-#.
-Deploy the template.
+6. Deploy the template.

 ## After Deployment

 Once your test Web server is created use domain name and page name you entered to access the Web page with your markup.
-Full URL to the test page will be: http://<DNS name entered>.<resource group location>.cloudapp.azure.com/<page name or none for index page>
+Full URL to the test page will be: http://\<DNS name entered\>.\<resource group location\>.cloudapp.azure.com/\<page name or none for index page\>
 (example: http://mytest.westeurope.cloudapp.azure.com)